jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 }
 ```

-The Singleton injecting Configuration would look something like this:
+The Singleton injecting Configurer would look something like this:
 ```java
 MyFeatureApp myFeatureApp = new MyFeatureApp(SingletonF.acquire());
 myFeatureApp.print();